ecell/ecell4_base/README.md

 ### Requirements

 #### Minimum requirements
-- Python 2.7 or 3.4(on Linux) 3.5(on Windows, Mac)
+- Python or **32bit** Miniconda for Windows (2.7, 3.* both versions are supported)
 - pip
+- hdf5 (version 1.8.16 is needed on Windows)

 #### Optional requirements
 We strongly recommend that you run E-Cell4 with [Jupyter Notebook](http://jupyter.org/).
 And some E-Cell4 functions (for visualization, datastore) optionaly depend on
 - matplotlib (**1.5.1** and later)
-- ffmpeg or avconv
+- ffmpeg
-- hdf5
 - pandas

-### Build requirements
-If you build E-Cell4 from source code, you need to install these software.
-- boost (**1.59** and earlier)
-- cmake
-- gsl
-- hdf5

 ### Windows

-Please use 32bit Python2.7 or 3.5, even if you use 64bit Windows.
+Please use **32bit** [Miniconda](http://conda.pydata.org/miniconda.html), even if you use 64bit Windows.
 We have NOT supported 64bit Python yet.
+Python 2.7, 3.5 both are supported.

 - Install **32bit** Miniconda for Windows from http://conda.pydata.org/miniconda.html
 - Run the follwing commands on command prompt (if you use Python3.5, please replace the target of ```pip install``` to the whl for 3.5)
+- (**Importtant**) E-Cell4 for Windows works only for hdf5 version **1.8.16**.
+Please check the version of hdf5, even if you installed hdf5 before with conda.

     ```shell
-    conda update pip
-    conda install hdf5 jupyter matplotlib
+    conda install hdf5 notebook matplotlib
     pip install https://github.com/ecell/ecell4/releases/download/4.0.0/ecell-4.0.0-cp27-none-win32.whl
     ```

-Although jupyter is optional, we strongly recommend that you run E-Cell4 with jupyter.
+Although Jupyter Notebook is optional, we strongly recommend that you run E-Cell4 with jupyter.
 If you use animated visualization for E-Cell4, please install [ffmpeg windows build](http://ffmpeg.zeranoe.com/builds/) and add its path to your **USER** PATH enviromental variable.

 ### Mac